MutiatBash/MutiatBash/README.md

 ## 🚀 About Me
 I'm a front-end web developer working towards being a fullstack developer 👩‍💻

-👩‍💻 I'm currently working on a group project
+👩‍💻 I'm currently working on a web3 project

 🧠 I'm currently learning Javascript and React Js